Austin Stereo of Austin Texas

 Recapping Audio Equipment

 Electrolytic capacitors (“caps”) are electronic components that perform a several important functions in amplifier and receiver circuits.
-Eliminating hum among others.
+Eliminating hum among other tasks.
 The electrolytic compound in a capacitor decays over time.
-A typical receiver has on somewhere around 30 to 40 separate electrolytic caps in the amp and power supply sections.
+A typical receiver has on approximately 30 to 40 separate electrolytic capacitors.
 Some of the largest receivers have over around twice that number of individual capacitors.
-Integrated amplifiers typically have a smaller number of capacitors.

 Quoted directly from a manufacturer of electrolytic capacitors.
 “The aluminum electrolytic capacitor has a limited life span.
 This occurs because the electrolyte in the element eventually dissipates.”